-Toyota's Double Cab truck has four conventional front-hinged doors.
+Exterior Toyota's Double Cab truck has four conventional front-hinged doors.
 The (extended) Access Cab has two rear-hinged back doors that can't be opened until the front doors are open.
 Unlike some extended-cab models, the narrow rear doors have exterior handles.
 Regular-cab models have a 98.2-inch cargo bed, while Double Cab and Access Cab trucks carry a 76.5-inch bed.
 Regular-cab and Access Cab body styles ride a 128.3-inch wheelbase and stretch to 218.3 inches long overall.
 Double Cab models ride a 140.5-inch wheelbase and measure 230.1 inches long overall.

 An optional TRD (Toyota Racing Development) Off-Road Package features progressive-rate springs, Bilstein gas shocks, all-terrain tires on 16-inch aluminum-alloy wheels, overfenders and mudguards.

 Interior Tundras can be equipped with either a pair of front captain's chairs or a front bench that holds up to three occupants.
 Access Cabs add a three-place 60/40-split backseat with a folding center armrest.
 Double Cab trucks have a split folding rear bench.
 A navigation system is newly optional.

 Under the Hood A new standard 245-hp, 4.0-liter V-6 teams with either a six-speed-manual or five-speed-automatic transmission.
 The optional 4.7-liter i-Force V-8 develops 282 hp and teams only with the automatic.
 The V-8 Tundra's Touch Select four-wheel-drive system can be shifted into or out of 4WD High on the move by using dashboard-located buttons.
 Towing capacity tops out at 7,100 pounds when properly equipped.

 Safety Four-wheel antilock brakes are standard.
 Side-impact and side curtain-type airbags are optional in Double Cab models.
 Vehicle Stability Control is also optional.

 Driving Impressions More refined than typical domestic pickups, the Tundra produces a satisfying ride without much excess bouncing or harshness.
 Other than a little engine drone, it's also quiet for a pickup.
 Energetic performance adds to the pleasure.
 The seats are comfortable in the roomy cabs, and the available StepSide cargo box adds extra flair.

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed